theGaryLarson/talent-match/styling-guide.md

 # CSS Utility Classes & Styling Guide - _Tech Talent Showcase_

 This is intended for developer use on implementing stylings we have in place, please refer to the design team for latest information.
-At the moment we are utilizing MUI where applicable, Tailwind when necessary, and global.css when utility classes are not compatible.
+At the moment we are utilizing MUI where applicable and Tailwind when necessary.

 ## Reference Designs